invenia/JLSO.jl/README.md

 This means in the worst case you can install everything again and replicate your system.
 (Extreme worst case scenario, using a BSON reader from another programming language).

-Note: If the amount of data you have to store is very small, relative to the metadata about your environment, then it is a pretty suboptimal format.
+Note: If the amount of data you have to store is very small, relative to the metadata about your environment, then JLSO is a pretty suboptimal format.
-Then is is a pretty suboptimal format.